 Let’s take a closer look at each of these attributes.

 Every organization should be guided by a strategic plan, which defines a road map for moving from point A to point B. The plan should reflect a long-term vision to guide strategic decisions, a thorough understanding of what got your organization to its current state, and a clear path to your desired future state.
-Take a look at the graphic below for a road map to guide you when building your comprehensive strategic plan.

 Take some time to consider how you got to where you are today and identify the drivers of your success.
 Take a look at your customer base and what your competitors are doing.
 Engage your employees to assess the organization’s strengths, weaknesses, opportunities, and threats, known as a SWOT analysis.
 Including your staff is an integral part of the strategic planning process—doing so helps you build better buy-in on the execution of the plan.

 Now, move on to where you’re going by asking, ‘Where will we be in five years?’

 Most organizations stop at the point of defining goals and objectives; however, strategic plans are also part action plan.
 What do you specifically need to do to execute on your strategies?
 Once in place, your plan can serve as a tool to help guide ongoing activities and provide a benchmark to measure performance.

 To monitor performance against your plan, there should be key performance indicators (KPIs) in place.
 These indicators should be developed for each facet of your organization, and each one should tie back to your strategic goals and objectives.